Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Chickamauga Battlefield

-A twenty-minute drive from Battles Chattanooga is the National Chickamauga Battlefield Visitor Center.
-While this battle was a Confederate victory, it was won at a great cost with some thirty-five thousand casualties.
+A twenty-minute drive from Chattanooga is the National Chickamauga Battlefield Visitor Center.
+While this battle was a Confederate victory, it was won at great cost, with some 35,000 casualties.
 The ensuing Battle for Chattanooga would be the beginning of the end for the Confederacy.

-The visitor center has a free twenty-six-minute film about the battles that surrounded Chattanooga.
+The visitor center has a free 26-minute film about the battles surrounding Chattanooga.
 Also displayed here is the Fuller gun collection.
-The gun collection belonged to Claude Fuller, who began collection weapons at a young age.
-The exhibit contains weapons dating back to the revolutionary war and is valued at thirty million dollars.
+The gun collection belonged to Claude Fuller, who began collecting weapons at a young age.
+The exhibit contains weapons dating back to the Revolutionary War and is valued at thirty million dollars.
 Gun enthusiasts will marvel at the beauty of these firearms.

 Enchanted Lights at Rock City Gardens

 During the Civil War, Chattanooga was called the gateway to the South because it was a major rail center.
-I believe the name is still appropriate today as the City provides the story of the past and the future of the South.
+I believe the name is still appropriate today, as the City tells the story of the South’s past and future.

 My thanks to See Rock City for the invitation to see the wonderful sites of Chattanooga.